derickr/derickrethans-articles/201009060923-collecting-garbage-cleaning-up.rst

 collecting mechanism is turned off.

 In this installment we saw how the garbage collection mechanism works, and how it is integrated into PHP.
-In the next and last part of the series, we will look at performance considerations and benchmarks.
+In the `next and last part`_ of the series, we will look at performance considerations and benchmarks.

+.. _`next and last part`: /collecting-garbage-performance-considerations.html